greg-raven/Impeachment-Chronicles/_posts/2020-01-22-whistleblower-was-overheard-in-2017-discussing-with-ally-how-to-remove-trump.md

 Vindman leaked what he’d heard to Ciaramella by phone that afternoon, the sources said.
 In their conversation, which lasted a few minutes, he described Trump’s call as “crazy,” and speculated he had “committed a criminal act.”
 Neither reviewed the transcript of the call before the White House released it months later.

-NSC co-workers said that Vindman, like Ciaramella, openly expressed his disdain for Trump whose foreign policy was often at odds with the recommendations of “the interagency” — a network of agency working groups comprised of intelligence bureaucrats, experts and diplomats who regularly meet to craft and coordinate policy positions inside the federal government.
+NSC co-workers said that Vindman, like Ciaramella, openly expressed his disdain for Trump, whose foreign policy was often at odds with the recommendations of “the interagency” — a network of agency working groups comprised of intelligence bureaucrats, experts and diplomats who regularly meet to craft and coordinate policy positions inside the federal government.

 Before he was detailed to the White House, Vindman served in the U.S. Army, where he once received a reprimand from a superior officer for badmouthing and ridiculing America in front of Russian soldiers his unit was training with during a joint 2012 exercise in Germany.

 His commanding officer, Army Lt.
-Col. Jim Hickman, complained that Vindman, then a major, “was apologetic of American culture, laughed about Americans not being educated or worldly and really talked up Obama and globalism to the point of \[It being\] uncomfortable.”
+Col. Jim Hickman, complained that Vindman, then a major, “was apologetic of American culture, laughed about Americans not being educated or worldly and really talked up Obama and globalism to the point of \[it being\] uncomfortable.”

 “Vindman was a partisan Democrat at least as far back as 2012,” Hickman, now retired, asserted.
 “Do not let the uniform fool you.
 He is a political activist in uniform.”